cgonzalezITA/DSFiware-hackathon/assets/docs/README-apisix.md

             apisix-dashboard:80: 1
       #END
       ```
-4. Redeploy the helm chart:
+6. Redeploy the helm chart:
     ```shell
     hFileCommand api upgrade
     # Running CMD=[helm -n apisix upgrade -f "./Helms/apisix/./values.yaml" apisix "./Helms/apisix/./"  --create-namespace]
     Release "apisix" has been upgraded.
 Happy Helming!
     ```
-5. Test it.
+7. Test it.
 It should work.
     ```shell
     curl -k https://fiwaredsc-api6dashboard.local
     ```
     <p style="text-align:center;font-style:italic;font-size: 75%"><img src="./../images/apisix-dashboard.PNG"><br/>
     APISIX Dashboard</p>
-6. To login at a browser, you need to retrieve the password to login in.
+8. To login, you need to retrieve the apisix Dashboard password.
 If you visit the values file, the secret and the key used to store the dashboard user's password are defined:
     ```yaml
     apisix: